 - Lifestyle: hobbies, activities, interests, values, attitudes, opinions, and talking points (politics, religion, human rights, etc.)

-This customer profile focuses on what drives the consumer to interact with you.
+The typology method focuses on what drives the consumer to interact with you.
 It defines the customer by their motivation type:

-- Need-based: customers who buy only what they need
+- Need-based: customers who only buy what they need

 - Deal-based: customers who look for discounts and care most about price points